stanford-rc/globus.stanford.edu/cloud/drive.md

 description: Globus works with Google Drive, but with a number of restrictions.
 ---

-{% capture collection-under-construction %}
-<h2>Under Construction</h2>
-<p>This collection is still under construction, and is likely going to change
-in the future.
-If you run into problems accessing it, check the announcements (on the home page) to see if things have changed!</p>
-{% endcapture %}

-{% include info-box.html
-   icon="wrench"
-   raw=collection-under-construction
-%}

 {% include info-box.html
    icon="id-card"
    header="Full SUNetID Required"